-Class Institutional Class Management Fees 0.89% 0.89% Distribution and Service (Rule 12b-1) Fees 0.25% None Other Expenses 0.53% 0.51% Shareholder Servicing Fees 0.15% 0.10% Remainder of Other Expenses 0.38% 0.41% Acquired Fund Fees and Expenses(1) 0.01% 0.01% Total Annual Fund Operating Expenses 1.68% 1.41% Less: Fee Waiver and/or Expense Reimbursement(2) -0.13% -0.10% Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement 1.55% 1.31%
+Class Institutional Class Management Fees 0.89% 0.89% Distribution and Service (Rule 12b-1) Fees 0.25% None Other Expenses(1) 0.38% 0.38% Shareholder Servicing Fees 0.10% 0.10% Remainder of Other Expenses 0.28% 0.28% Acquired Fund Fees and Expenses(2) 0.01% 0.01% Total Annual Fund Operating Expenses 1.53% 1.28% Recoupment of Previous Fee Wavier and/or Expense Reimbursement(3) 0.03% 0.03% Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement 1.56% 1.31%

-^{(1) &}quot;Total Annual Fund Operating Expenses" and "Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement" include 0.01% in acquired fund fees and expenses and, therefore, do not correlate to Ratio of expenses to average net assets - Before fees waived or reimbursed by the Adviser/After fees waived or reimbursed by the Adviser in the Financial Highlights, which do not include acquired fund fees and expenses.

-Pursuant to a contractual fee waiver and reimbursement agreement, Regan Capital, LLC (the "Adviser") has agreed to waive fees and/or reimburse operating expenses (other than shareholder servicing fees, front-end or contingent deferred loads, taxes, interest expense, brokerage commissions, acquired fund fees and expenses, portfolio transaction expenses, dividends paid on short sales, extraordinary expenses, Rule 12b-1 fees, or intermediary servicing fees) for each class so that annual operating expenses will not exceed 1.20% ("Expense Cap").
-The Expense Cap will remain in effect through at least January 31, 2024 and may be terminated only by the Trust for Advised Portfolios (the "Trust") Board of Trustees' (the "Board").
-The Adviser may request recoupment from the Fund of previously waived fees and paid expenses for three years from the date such fees and expenses were waived or paid, provided that such recoupment does not cause the Fund's expense ratio (after the recoupment is taken into account) to exceed the lower of (1) the Expense Cap in place at the time such amounts were waived or paid and (2) the Fund's Expense Cap at the time of recoupment.
+- Other Expenses are based on amounts for the Regan Total Return Income Fund, a series of Trust for Advised Portfolios (the "Predecessor Fund"), for the fiscal year ended September 30, 2023. - Acquired fund fees and expenses reflect the Fund's pro rata share of the fees and expenses incurred by investing in other investment companies.
+"Total Annual Fund Operating Expenses" and "Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement" include 0.01% in acquired fund fees and expenses and, therefore, do not correlate to Ratio of expenses to average net assets Before fees waived or reimbursed by the Adviser/After fees waived or reimbursed by the Adviser in the Predecessor Fund's Financial Highlights, which do not include acquired fund fees and expenses. - (3) Regan Capital, LLC (the "Adviser") has contractually agreed to waive fees and/or reimburse operating expenses (other than shareholder servicing fees, front-end or contingent deferred loads, taxes, interest expense, brokerage commissions, acquired fund fees and expenses, portfolio transaction expenses, dividends paid on short sales, extraordinary expenses, Rule 12b-1 fees, or intermediary servicing fees) for each class so that annual operating expenses will not exceed 1.20% of average daily net assets ("Expense Cap").
+The Expense Cap will remain in effect through at least January 31, 2025 and may be terminated only by the Adviser Managed Portfolios (the "Trust") Board of Trustees (the "Board").
+The Adviser may request recoupment from the Fund of previously waived fees and paid expenses for three years from the date such fees and expenses were waived or paid, provided that such recoupment does not cause the Fund's expense ratio (after the recoupment is taken into account) to exceed the lower of (1) the Expense Cap in place at the time such amounts were waived or paid or (2) the Expense Cap at the time of recoupment.